Best Load Boards for Box Trucks (2026 Guide)

 Mike Marshall, Shipping Expert

-If you run box trucks, load boards can be a fast, efficient way to keep your schedule full without endless phone calls.
-This guide explains how load boards for box trucks work, what to look for, and how to use them to win better-paying freight.
-We’ll also share reputable platforms to consider and practical tips for negotiating higher rates so you can minimize deadhead, maintain steady cash flow, and grow your business.
+If you run box trucks, load boards can be an efficient way to keep your schedule full without endless phone calls.
+We’ll explain how load boards for box trucks work and how to use them to win better-paying freight.
+Find reputable platforms to consider and practical tips for negotiating higher rates.

 DAT